Biomethane enters the grid only when it is safe, compliant and fully accounted for.

 Modular and scalable solutions

-Bizzoni’s farm in Caravaggio (BG) chose to enhance wastewater and by-products through an anaerobic digestion plant with biomethane upgrading intended for feeding into the gas grid.
+Bizzoni’s farm in Caravaggio (ITA) chose to enhance wastewater and by-products through an anaerobic digestion plant with biomethane upgrading intended for feeding into the gas grid.
 The goal was to maximize hours of operation and minimize downtime due to gas quality and metering problems.

 In many local grids, the growth of biomethane production can lead to saturation situations: the distribution network can no longer absorb all available renewable energy and production is penalized.